 All grant proposals require copy editing before being submitted.
-If you don't have an editor on your staff, one option is hire a freelance copy editor.
-Another choice is to recruit a colleague to review your proposal for grammar, formatting, general flow, and coherence.
-If none of these options are open to you--you don't have an editor on staff, you can't afford a freelance editor, and no one in your organization has the time or skills to take on copy editing--a tool you should know about is Grammarly.
+If you don't have an editor on your staff, one option is to hire a freelance copy editor.
+Another option is to recruit a colleague to review your proposal for grammar, formatting, general flow, and coherence.
+If none of these options are open to you—you don't have an editor on staff, you can't afford a freelance editor, and no one in your organization has the time or skills to take on copy editing—a tool you should know about is Grammarly.

 How to Use Grammarly to Improve Grant Proposals

 If you are working on a grant proposal, you can use Grammarly to review each proposal draft as you go through the process, or you can save the Grammarly review until after you have your final draft ready.
 Either way, Grammarly can help.
 If you're pretty confident in your ability to catch grammatical errors, you can use Grammarly at the end of the grant writing process as a back-up to your own careful reviews.
 A Grammarly scan will catch things a traditional (human) editor would pick up such as extra spaces between words, obvious misspellings, and run-on sentences.
 Grammarly also looks at sentence length and will call-out overly long sentences for wordiness.